Skip to main content

 • “The sugar coating and excuses on Twitter are hilarious.”

 • “In the pit stage MK1, I had infinite fatality time on.
-Shortly after I pulled the pit fatality and the opponent fell to the bottom, the game was still thinking that I had yet to pull a fatality and just kind of sat there, which was pretty funny.”
+Shortly after, I pulled the pit fatality and the opponent fell to the bottom, but the game still thought I hadn't pulled a fatality and just kind of sat there, which was pretty funny.”

 • emotional